Skip to main content

 3. Report It in Writing.
 Follow up any phone call to the management office with a simple, factual email.
 State the date, time, and location of your fall.
 No apologies, no excuses.
 Just the facts.

 4. Talk to Your Neighbors.
 Your community is your best source of evidence.
 Discreetly ask neighbors if they also saw the ice or if it had been there for days.
-Their testimony is powerful proof of Constructive Notice.
+Their testimony is powerful proof of constructive notice.

 A graphic showing 'Insurance Tactics': Blame You, Find Loopholes, then Denied Claim.